nebnebb/PIPS_Q3.2P.9/README.md

 # PIPS_Q3_2P_9

-PIPS_Q3.2P.9 is a Python library containing the cheat() function.
+PIPS_Q3.2P.9 is a repository containing the cheat() function.

 ## About the Project